ESCSS-labs/ESCSS-ESTest/README.md

 - 🪄 Supports TypeScript autocompletion.
 - 👌 Effortless integration with your codebase.
-- 📦 2 kB (minified + gzipped), zero dependencies.
+- 📦 2.7 kB (minified + gzipped), zero dependencies.
 - 🎨 Designed with developer experience as a priority.
 - ⚙️ Unlock its full potential through E2E and unit testing.
-- 🚀 Optional runtime testing with minimal performance overhead.
+- 🚀 (Optional) runtime testing with minimal performance overhead.

 ## Installation